coreinfrastructure/best-practices-badge/doc/security.md

 We do *not* use a waterfall model for software development.
-It's important to note that when we use the word *process* it has a completely different meaning from a time *phase*.
+It's important to note that when we use the word *process* it has a completely different meaning from a *phase*.
 Instead, we use the word "process" with its standard meaning in software and systems engineering, that is, a "process" is just a "set of interrelated or interacting activities which transforms inputs into outputs" (ISO ISO 9000:2005, quoted in ISO/IEEE 12207:2008).
-In a waterfall model, these processes are done to completion in a strict sequence of "phases": you create all of the requirements in one phase, then do all the design in the next phase, and so on.
+In a waterfall model, these processes are done to completion in a strict sequence of phases (where each phase occurs for some period of time).
-Winston Royce's paper "Managing the Development of Large Software Systems" (1970) notes that this naive waterfall approach
+That is, you create all of the requirements in one phase, then do all the design in the next phase, and so on.
-"is risky and invites failure" - in practice
+Winston Royce's paper "Managing the Development of Large Software Systems" (1970) notes that in software development this naive waterfall approach "is risky and invites failure" - in practice
 "design iterations are never confined to the successive steps".
 We obviously *do* determine what the software will do differently